In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Measure the sweet and sour blend.

-- Separate the light and dark green parts of the scallions.
+- Separate the white and green parts of the scallions.

 - Garnish with the cilantro and scallions.